 - roofing (stormwater) (class 10a buildings)

 - Type A gas appliance servicing

-- Type B gasfitting work
+- Type B gasfitting advanced

 A licensed plumber can operate in a specified class or classes of plumbing work, may issue compliance certificates and supervise other plumbers.
-Generally a licensed plumber has attained a higher level of qualifications and experience or knowledge and competence.
+Generally, a licensed plumber has attained a higher level of qualifications and experience or knowledge and competence.

 A registered plumber can operate in a specified class or classes of plumbing work but cannot issue compliance certificates or supervise other plumbers.